zjunlp/OneKE/README.md

 | **Quotes**                       | "The U.S. intelligence community has identified her as having troubling relationships with America’s foes."; "If Gabbard is confirmed, America’s allies may not share as much information with the U.S."  |
 | **Viewpoints**                   | Gabbard's nomination is considered alarming and dangerous for U.S. national security; Her anti-war stance and criticism of military interventions draw both support and criticism. |

+Click [here](https://github.com/zjunlp/OneKE/tree/main/examples/results/NewsExtraction.json) to obtain the raw results in `json` format.
 > Note: The actual extraction results may not exactly match this due to LLM randomness.

-In contrast to eariler tasks, the `Base-type` Task requires you to provide an explicit `Instruction` that clearly defines your extraction task, while not allowing the setting of `constraint` values.
+In contrast to eariler tasks, the `Base-Type` Task requires you to provide an explicit `Instruction` that clearly defines your extraction task, while not allowing the setting of `constraint` values.